 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet our doctors:

-Dr. Laura Young lives in Indian Trail with her husband and two children.
+Dr. Laura Young lives in the Indian Trail area with her husband and three children.
 She grew up in a small farming town in northwest Ohio and was active in her community, even as a young person.

 Following graduation, Dr. Young moved from Ohio to Salisbury, NC where she completed a Primary Care Residency at the Salisbury Veterans Hospital.
 There, Dr. Young practiced with a particular focus on ocular disease.
 After residency, she practiced in the Charlotte and Monroe area.
 Her dream came true when she opened Premier Family Eye Care in 2010.

 Dr. Young truly desires to serve the people in her home area.
 She has enjoyed developing lasting relationships with the families in Indian Trail and surrounding area where she can serve the entire family through a lifetime.
 Dr. Young is very comfortable providing pediatric vision care, from infants to school aged children and is experienced with adults in all stages of life.
 Dr. Young is qualified and experienced with treating diseases of the eye such as dry eye syndrome, glaucoma, eye infections, eye allergies, and ocular trauma.
 Additionally, she can diagnose and manage care for eye diseases including cataracts macular degeneration, diabetic eye disease, and many more.
 Personalized care is a priority for Dr. Young, and she is known to treat her patients like they were her own family.